Colts face concussion questions after Brissett finishes game

 ”It doesn’t fall on one guy,” Pagano said. ”We’ve got to play better, we’ve got to coach better.
 It’s on all of us.”

-Brissett appeared to get hurt when he took a shot to the head from Steelers defensive end Stephon Tuitt on a 3-yard run with the Colts leading 17-9 late in the third quarter.
-Brissett stayed down briefly, and then got up and jogged to the sideline where he was tested for a head injury.
+Brissett appeared to get hurt when he took a shot to the head from Steelers linebacker Ryan Shazier on a 3-yard run with the Colts leading 17-9 late in the third quarter.
+Brissett stayed down briefly, then got up and jogged to the sideline where he was tested for a head injury.

 A few minutes later, following a Steelers punt, Tolzien ran onto the field and into the huddle.
 Before play resumed, Brissett grabbed his helmet and ran onto the field, forcing Tolzien to sprint to the sideline.